turbot/steampipe-plugin-oci/docs/tables/oci_functions_application.md

 # Table: oci_functions_application

-In Oracle Functions, an application is:

-- a logical grouping of functions
-- a way to allocate and configure resources for all functions in the application
-- a common context to store configuration variables that are available to all functions in the application
+In Oracle Functions, an application is both a unit of function runtime isolation and a logical grouping of related functions.
+It provides a context to store network configuration and environment variables that are available to all functions in the application.
-- a way to ensure function runtime isolation

 ## Examples